ifeora-emeka/webblocks/apps/designer/README.md

 The compiler function organizes the array of elements for a given page into a single, nested object.
 This object structure represents the hierarchical, parent-child relationships of each element, creating a cohesive layout.

+### Responsive Chakra Styling (props)

+### Rules
+1. We don't ever want to have elements in the allElements array
+2. We strictly follow the parent-child relationships when update elements, especially the element IDs and parent IDs
+3. Don't edit the activeElements directly, instead look for that elements in the allElements array and update the array with the updated elements.

+This is for context, don't do anything yet.